AnyBody/anybody-tutorial/Making_things_move/lesson5.rst

 The model starts walking repeatedly over the force platforms including the arm motions while it tries to optimize segment lengths and marker positions.
-It takes three iterations and a little more time than before to optimize the model because this is a much larger problem, but as before you can speed up the process if you switch off the update of the Model View Window.
+It takes 7 iterations and more time than before to optimize the model because this is a much larger problem, but as before you can speed up the process if you switch off the update of the Model View Window.
 It is possible to monitor the convergence of the